garagehive/garagehive.github.io/docs/take-payment.md

 ---
 layout: docs
-title: Take Payment (Preview) for posted sales documents
+title: Take Payment for Posted Sales Documents
 ---

-#   Taking Payment for a posted sales document.
+# Take Payment for Posted Sales Documents

 See the video below or follow the written instructions to take payments for posted sales documents.